The Greatest Hits of the Golden Groups: Critical reception

+Liner notes

 On the back of the album cover, there is an error in the credits for who wrote the song "Goodnight My Love."
 The version of the song that is featured on this album was actually written by George Motola and John Marascalco but credits Mack Gordon and Harry Revel as songwriters.
 Gordon and Revel wrote a song with exactly the same title that was released in 1936.